Rishabanath/Secured-Message-Transferrer/README.md

   It takes English text input and converts it into Morse code signals, which can be output as LED blinks or buzzer sounds.

 🚀 Features
-  Converts English letters and numbers into Morse code signals Outputs Morse code as LED blinks or buzzer sounds Implements Assembly Language programming for efficient microcontroller execution Uses PIC16F877A microcontroller for real-time processing PowerPoint presentation included for project explanation
+  Converts English letters and numbers into Morse code signals.
+  Outputs Morse code as LED blinks or buzzer sounds.
+  Implements Assembly Language programming for efficient microcontroller execution.
+  Uses PIC16F877A microcontroller for real-time processing.
+  PowerPoint presentation included for project explanation.

 🛠️ Hardware & Software Requirements
 Hardware: